ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 ![](/images/lrr-ru/winmainrest.png)

 During debugging, I noticed that I wasn't able to set normal breakpoints as the game would eventually break the stack and execute a bogus address.
-I thought that it was likely due to some sort of integrity check (bonus points if you were already able to spot it in the screenshot) but didn't bother with it since I could just use hardware breakpoints.
+I thought that it was likely due to some sort of integrity check (bonus points if you were already able to spot it in the screenshot) but I didn't bother with it since I could just use hardware breakpoints.
 For some context: Software breakpoints overwrite a byte at the target location and set it to `0xCC`, which is the equivalent of `int3` to cause an exception.

 However, knowing that I can't patch the code itself, I had to think of a "strategy" on how to implement these patches without making any changes to the `.text` section of `LegoRR.exe`.